iconify/website/docs/icon-components/index.md

 <Icon icon="mdi:home" />
 ```

-These components behave differently than web component:
+These components behave differently than the web component:

-- To avoid SSR errors, icons are rendered only after component is mounted.
+- To avoid SSR errors, icons are rendered only after a component is mounted.
 Otherwise, it breaks hydration.
 - Icons can be rendered without `[prop]width` and `[prop]height` attributes, making it easy to style in CSS.

+#### Legacy components

+In addition to components listed above, there are several legacy components.
+They were created a long time ago, but no longer relevant in modern development.

+These components are no longer updated, but can be used if you really need it:

+- [Vue 2](./vue2/index.md) (Vue 3 was released a long time ago, no point in supporting the old version)
+- [Ember](./ember/index.md) (Ember framework is outdated)
+- [SVG Framework](./svg-framework/index.md) (the oldest of components, has been replaced by the IconifyIcon web component)